-How do you manage to keep your Italian roots/transfer to Matteo?
+How do you manage to keep your Italian roots and transfer them to Matteo?

 In addition to that, Fabio is from Rome.
 He moved here when he was 20 years old but his family still lives there.
 Each summer the three of us visit his parents and explore different regions of Italy.

 We raised Matteo to be fluent in Italian.
-He is constantly surrounded by rich Italian culture from our friends and family (in NY and Italy) who teach him Italian art, food, music and history.
+He is constantly surrounded by rich Italian culture from our friends and family (in New York and Italy) who teach him about Italian art, food, music and history.

 What memories do you have from pregnancy?

 I was sick throughout the entire first trimester – nauseous, dizzy, and expanding rapidly.
 I remember having an actress asking me if I was pregnant with twins because I had gained about 60 pounds on my previously 115lb frame.
 To be honest, I didn’t mind having this new voluptuous body.
 For one, my tiny A-cups could now substantially fill out a C-cup bra and that was pretty exciting.
 I could finally wear beautiful lingerie on a womanly frame.
 I’ve never felt more feminine– it was the most empowering experience.

 When Matteo was to be delivered in 1999, I planned on having a natural childbirth.
 In New York, there was only one birthing center at the time… and it had closed.
 So, I delivered Matteo naturally in a hospital on the Upper East Side but, used to c-sections, they were quite unsure of what to do.

 I think New York has come a long was since.
 There are some amazing services available to ensure each mother has her baby the way she sees fit, whether at home or in a hospital.